 - Code & Supply Podcast: Code & Supply Meets Lara Schenck

 As well as teaching, I am always on the lookout for speaking opportunities whether it be at a meet-up, school event, or conference.
-A few highlights:
+Here’s a super exciting, upcoming one!
+At WordCamp Europe 2018, I’ll be doing a workshop about Gutenberg:

 - Abstractions Conf: The Five-figure WordPress Website